cuongkane/blog/posts/2024/06/write_valuable_tests.md

 - External Connections via Interface: External applications interact with the system through a common interface provided by the application services layer, preventing direct access to the domain layer.

-With Hexagonal architecture, it is easy to write unit tests for domain layer and assert inter-system communications (via decoupled adapters).
+With Hexagonal architecture, it is easy to write unit tests for the domain layer and assert inter-system communications (via decoupled adapters).

 ![Hexagonal](/blog/images/write_valuable_test/hexagonal.png)
 (Source: Netflix)